jakofys/evli/README.md

 # evli

-Evli is a event listener implementation for go application.
+Evli is a event Subscriber implementation for go application.

 ## Usage